peterantypas/maiana/README.md

 # Open Source AIS Transponder (Class B)

-This is the first ever (that I'm aware of) attempt at creating an open source AIS transponder.
-The prototype device based on this code and designs is fully functional, but there is still a long way to go before it is a "compliant" unit.

-I intend to publish a blog (linking to and from here) as the project evolves.
-This repository will host the latest Eagle CAD files as well as the source code for the microcontroller.
-The source code project requires Eclipse CDT, but I'm open to transitioning to something else if there is enough interest and participation.
+I started this project around 2015 with the intention of experimenting and eventually building something for my own boat.
+I was not impressed with commercial AIS class B transponders.
+They seemed bloated, expensive and some of them seemed particularly power-hungry.
+So I set out to create a lean and mean design.

+In 2018 I installed this system on my boat.
+It is still working fine after 2 years.

 ## Overall description

 ### Hardware

+The main difference between this design and nearly every commercial transponder is that it's a standalone unit.
+It contains all of its radios and antennas and thus only needs a power + data cable to connect to the cabin.
+The PCBA is 1" wide so it fits inside 1" PVC pipe, which I used as the antenna base.
+The GNSS receiver and antenna are on the board.

-On the hardware side, the design is based on two Silicon Labs 4463 transceiver ICs and an STM32F302CBT6 ARM Cortex M4 microcontroller.
+On the hardware side, the design is based on two Silicon Labs 4463 transceiver ICs and an STM32L432KBU6 microcontroller.
-One of the SiLabs ICs acts as a transceiver, while the other IC works as a receiver only.
-In receiver mode, each IC tunes to a different channel.
-When a transmission is scheduled, the ICs swap channels if the transceiver is not listening on the next transmit channel.
-This configuration may be construed as a violation of the AIS specification, but it makes for a much simpler PCB layout and negates the need for a 3-position RF switch.

-The GPS is a GlobalTop "LadyBird" unit, but any decent GPS module with NMEA and PPS output should work.

-The RF board incorporates an external bandpass / LNA (NXP BGA2869) and a Skyworks 66100 front end (PA/switch).
+The GNSS is a Telit SE873 (7x7mm module) and relies on a Johanson ceramic SMD antenna.
+It usually takes about a minute to acquire a fix outdoors.

-The transmitter output is nominally 0.5Watts (+27dBm) and it has a verified range of 5 nautical miles with a vanilla telescopic antenna (< 3dBi).
+The transmitter output is 2 Watts (+33dBm) and it has a verified range of over 10 nautical miles with a vanilla telescopic antenna (< 3dBi).

-Persistent station data (MMSI, call sign, name, dimensions, etc) is stored on a 1Kbit EEPROM attached to I2C1.
-Remarkably, it works fine with the MCU's internal pull-ups, but I updated the design to include external pull-up resistors on the SDA and SCL lines.
-The code should be modified if you choose to install those.

-The circuit is powered entirely from a 5V connection (USB for now, but leaning against it long term).
-It draws 135 mA in RX mode, and spikes up to 350 mA during transmission at full power.

-I intend to use a Raspberry Pi as the front end of the transceiver, as the unit is supposed to be mounted outside, directly connected to its own antenna.
-The Pi will act as a source of power, a WiFi Access Point, a NMEA distributor and a web server for configuration and software updates.
-All communication between the transponder and the Pi is done over a single serial port.
+The unit runs on 12V and exposes a 3.3V UART for connecting to the rest of the boat's system.
+The UART continuously sends GPS and AIS NMEA0183 data while listening for CLI commands.
+Persistent station data (MMSI, call sign, name, dimensions, etc) is stored on a 1Kbit EEPROM and is provisioned via the CLI.
+If this data is not present, the device will simply run as a receiver and never transmit.

+The circuit draws about 45mA from 12V in RX mode, and spikes up to 600 mA during transmission (for about 30 milliseconds).
+The latest design uses an RJ45 connector because Ethernet cable is widely available, cheap and offers enough signals to instrument controls such as "TX on/off".
+I have included a reference design for a control box that I built but every boat is different, so your mileage will absolutely vary.

 ### Software

-There are two programs that need to be installed on the flash.
-The [bootloader](bootloader/) and the main [application](application/).
+The firmware is an Eclipse CDT project that you should be able to import and build.
+It has a BSP architecture and build configurations for different board revisions.
+It contains snippets of STM32Cube generated code, but is not structured around it.

+### Building the unit

+This is going to be difficult for all but the most technically advanced, so I am going to be selling it as a kit (most likely on tindie.com).
+The kit will include a mostly-finished PCBA as well as the VHF antenna, enclosure and sealing components.
+The ethernet cable and whatever lies on the other side of it will be your responsibility, as every boat is different.

+### License

+CAD and firmware are licensed under GPLV3.